alurivijaysagar/ai-agents-portfolio/README.md

 # AI Agents Portfolio

-A collection of AI agent projects built using Python and the Google Gemini API, developed as part of an internship preparation practice at Yash Technologies.
+A collection of AI agent projects built using Python and the Google Gemini API.
+Covers multi-agent systems, RAG workflows, and domain-specific AI assistants.

 Built in under 2 weeks — starting from zero knowledge of LLMs and APIs.